Sjhunt93/IAP-2019-2020/Tutorials/Part 1/1 - Familiarisation.md

 1. In finder, navigate to your `IAP-2019-2020-master/apps` folder and open CodeBook.app.
 2. On the left hand side of the application you should headers for each week.
+    * If codebook loads blank, use `File > Load` to pick `iap.xml` from `codebook files` folder
 3. Within weekly headers you should see labels for each exercise.
+    * By default all headers are 'collapsed', double-click to expand/re-collapse them
 4. Copy and paste the contents of `IAP.cpp` and paste it into `Exercise 1: Hello World` in codebook.
 5. You can now work on the next exercise in `IAP.cpp` in Xcode without the risk of losing any work.
-6. Ensure that you complete and then save each exercise each week in codebook.
+6. Ensure that you complete and then **save each exercise** with `File > Save'.

-7. Note that code book stores these files in a separate folder, you should not attempt to manually edit these.
+Code book stores files in a `code book files` folder, you should avoid manual edits to this folder and **back it up carefully**.

 ## Aserve 2.0